d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   useful for including e.g. copyright text in the file header.

-  To open a new Prolog file, use the standard `C-x C-f' (`find-file') and select a location for the new file.
+  To open a new Prolog file, use the standard `C-x C-f' (`find-file') command and select a location for the new file.
 In the new `sweeprolog-mode' buffer, type `M-x auto-insert' to insert the Prolog module skeleton.

   To automatically insert the module skeleton when opening new files in `sweeprolog-mode', enable the minor mode `auto-insert-mode'.
 For